 Why do Germans love their da so much?

-I can’t really give you an answer to that but I think what it actually is is a love for “location” in general.
-The question word wo means where so it asks for a location.
-But you can find examples in abundance in which wo is not really related to location …in standard high German, wo is used to ask for things:
+The question word wo, for example, means where so it asks for a location.
+But you can find examples in abundance in which wo is not really related to location.
+For one thing, there are the wo-words (yup, separate article)

 - Woran denkst du?